Appearance

 - Plot does not appear: check

 sourceof the plot against the key inseries.
-Both must be exactly equal, case-sensitive. - Misaligned line: the series array has a length different from
+Both must be exactly equal, case-sensitive. - Legend chip shows but the line is invisible: the indicator declares no

 len(df).
 UseNonefor warmup instead of omitting. - All-gray histogram: